Rams fans cheer Super Bowl champs at LA victory parade

 Associated Press

-LOS ANGELES (AP) — Matthew Stafford, Cooper Kupp, Aaron Donald and the rest of the Los Angeles Rams celebrated their Super Bowl championship Wednesday with a victory parade and rollicking rally in front of thousands of cheering fans.
+LOS ANGELES (AP) — Matthew Stafford, Cooper Kupp, Aaron Donald and the rest of the Los Angeles Rams celebrated their Super Bowl championship Wednesday with a victory parade and rollicking rally where they told thousands of cheering fans they would try to “run it back” and win again next year.

-Team members held up the Lombardi Trophy and waved at fans from open-top double-decker buses that rolled to a plaza outside Los Angeles Memorial Coliseum, where the theme was “Run It Back,” a slogan meaning win it again.
+Fans lined sidewalks along the mile-long parade route as team members passed around the Lombardi Trophy, chugged champagne and waved from open-top double-decker buses that rolled to a plaza outside Los Angeles Memorial Coliseum.

+Awaiting them was a sea of yellow and blue, a throng of supporters waving flags and decked out in Rams gear.

 “It’s a testament to this team and the guys that are standing up here, the work that we put in, that we were able to bring this back to this city that demands nothing less than a world championship,” said game MVP Kupp, who wore a Kobe Bryant Lakers jersey.

-Team members puffed cigars, drank beer and sprayed champagne from bottles in a loosely organized party atop a stage.
+His teammates puffed cigars and sprayed bubbly from magnum bottles in a loosely organized party atop a crowded stage covered in confetti.

+“I’ve been having a lot of fun … so if I slur my words, I apologize,” laughed crowd favorite Donald, who was shirtless and slugged champagne.
+“Look at this trophy right here!
+Look at it!
+That’s what it’s all about!”

 “It’s an unbelievable journey we’ve been on,” said Stafford.